International Video Game Hall of Fame

 The International Video Game Hall of Fame (IVGHoF) is a planned museum to be operated in Ottumwa, Iowa, United States.

 Ottumwa considers itself as the "Video Game Capital of the World" as the city was home to the Twin Galaxies arcade which became the epicenter for numerous competitions in arcade games.
 The museum's organization is operated as a 501(c)(3) non-profit by Ottumwa business leaders and other residents, designed to recognize "the champions, industries, and professionals" of the video game industry.
-The museum has not been constructed, and the IVGHoF last inducted new members into its Hall of Fame in 2022.
+The museum has not been constructed.
+The IVGHoF took a hiatus on inducting members into its Hall of Fame after 2022, and resumed in 2025.